 How Eurocrats created their own fan club

-In an extract from his new book, Christopher Snowdon exposes the EU leaders who pay NGOs to support them.
+In this extract from his new report, Euro Puppets, Christopher Snowdon exposes the EU leaders paying NGOs to support them.

 The European Commission (EC) has spent 20 years seeking a dialogue with civil society.
 Between the creation of the European Coal and Steel Community (1951) and the signing of the Maastricht Treaty (1992), the ‘European project’ was characterised by unabashed political elitism, dubbed the ‘Monnet method’ after the European federalist Jean Monnet.
 The foundations of the European Union (EU) were laid by technocrats who made no claim to be acting in a participatory democracy.
 It was not until widespread opposition to further political integration broke out in 1991-92, including Denmark’s rejection of Maastricht in a referendum, that EC president Jacques Delors declared that Europe could no longer be ‘an elitist project’ and that ‘the phase of benign despotism’ was over.